YutaroHirayama/API-Project/README.md

-# Airbnb2
+# Carebnb

-Airbnb2 is an Airbnb clone web application.
+Carebnb is an Airbnb clone web application.
 Airbnb2 provides users the ability to post locations to host and leave reviews on spots they have visited.

 Check out [Airbnb2](https://carebnb-e1wd.onrender.com) here.